XiandaGuo/OpenStereo/README.md

         author={Guo, Xianda and Zhang, Chenming and Zhang, Youmin and Zheng, Wenzhao and Nie, Dujun and Poggi, Matteo and Chen, Long}, booktitle={ICRA},
         year={2025}
 }
+@article{guo2025stereocarla,
+      title={StereoCarla: A High-Fidelity Driving Dataset for Generalizable Stereo}, author={Xianda Guo and Chenming Zhang and Ruilin Wang and Youmin Zhang and Wenzhao Zheng and Matteo Poggi and Hao Zhao and Qin Zou and Long Chen}, year={2025},
+      journal={arXiv preprint arXiv:2509.12683}
+}
 ```
 **Note**: This code is only used for academic purposes, people cannot use this code for anything that might be considered commercial use.